onenterprise/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% ifversion ghes = 2.22 %}

 Before you can use the Docker registry on {% data variables.product.prodname_registry %}, the site administrator for {% data variables.product.product_location %} must enable Docker support and subdomain isolation for your instance.
-For more information, see "[Managing GitHub Packages for your enterprise](/enterprise/admin/packages)."
+For more information, see "[Managing GitHub Packages for onenterprise' enterprise](/enterprise/admin/packages)."

 {% endif %}